Important information

 Balancing stakeholder interests

-An illustration of the balancing of the interests of our stakeholders in their long-term interest was the Board’s decision in May 2023 to continue its progressive dividend policy.
-During the year, it resolved to pay two dividends totalling £6,856,000 to its shareholder.
-This was an increase of 17% from the dividends paid in 2022.
+An illustration of the balancing of the interests of our stakeholders in their long-term interest was the Board’s decision in May 2024 to pay a dividend of £6,528,000 to its shareholder, ABG, in recognition of the recent strong performance of the Group which made it appropriate for its shareholders to receive an extra payment.
+This decision was made after the Board had satisfied itself that forecasts showed the Company having sufficient liquidity and capital.
+In total, during the year, the Board resolved to pay two dividends totalling £16,260,000 to its shareholder.
+This was an increase of 137% from the dividends paid in 2023.

 Impact of the Company's operations on the community and the environment